davide-coccomini/Internet-of-Things-Smart-Home/README.md

 ### Communication
 The CoAP protocol is of course used to communicate with the outside world.
-Every mote developed is both CoAP client and CoAP server, the client part only serves to register the sensor in the CoAP Server implemented in the Web Server: to register the sensor sends a request to the server address specifying the resource "*/sensorRegistration*" that takes care of saving the IP address of the sensor, the type and the resource it manages; instead the CoAP server part is used to activate the resource and manage the observers who want to register calling the *coap_notify_observers(&res)* command.
+Every mote developed is both CoAP client and CoAP server, the client part only serves to register the sensor in the CoAP Server implemented in the Web Server: to register the sensor sends a request to the server address specifying the resource "*/sensorRegistration*" that takes care of saving the IP address of the sensor, the type and the resource it manages; instead the CoAP server part is used to trigger the resource and manage the observers who subscribed to such resource calling the *coap_notify_observers(&res)* command.

 Once the sensor has been registered, the Web Server creates a CoAP observer that registers to the resource managed by the sensor so that it continuously receives the recorded values every time a change is detected using the *res.trigger()* command.